 The Program in Environmental Studies (ENV) based in the High Meadows Environmental Institute (HMEI) is educating a generation of Princeton students as leaders to address critical environmental challenges that they will face throughout their careers and in life.
 We provide a strong community for students with an interest in environmental topics and provide opportunities that include a wide array of courses, summer internships, and funding to support independent work in the junior and senior years.
 The ENV program is distinctive for the broad disciplinary backgrounds of participating students.
-Students wishing to demonstrate proficiency in environmental studies may pursue a Certificate in Environmental Studies.
+Students wishing to demonstrate proficiency in environmental studies may pursue a Minor in Environmental Studies.
 The ENV Program is overseen by a faculty Executive Committee.